robasonite/site-damnit/README.txt

 The goal of this project is build a basic static site generator with as few dependencies as possible.
 Just Python 3 and [Pystache](https://github.com/defunkt/pystache).
 Here are some of the guiding principals:

-2. Screw so-called "lightweight markup languages"
+1. Screw so-called "lightweight markup languages"
-3. "Embedded frontmatter" is trash
+2. "Embedded frontmatter" is trash
+3. Templates should be free logic
-5. Order and simplicity or die
+4. Order and simplicity or die

 ## Why?